 Not all of these people have moved into employment, education or training but they have all moved closer to the labour market as a result of support.

-Overall progression rate of

-- around half of all young people supported move to a positive Employment Education and Training destination.
+Overall progression rate of around half of all young people supported move to a positive Employment Education and Training destination.

-K case study by Alex, Key Worker Together we created a new CV and cover letter, creating an account on indeed, as well completing K left school with good GCSE'S and went on to regular intensive job search.
-Within 2 weeks of college, during this time the pandemic hit.
-His mum starting intensive job search K was invited to a and sibling sadly passed away during the first wave job interview at a local factory.
-We completed of Covid 19 after contracting the virus.
-K struggled some mock interviews that were based around to come to terms with this and dropped out of this employer.
-We conducted research into the college. company by using their website.
-K took notes and K had previously been supported by Let's Talk continued this research at home.
+K case study by Alex, Key Worker

+K left school with good GCSE'S and went on to college, during this time the pandemic hit.
+His mum and sibling sadly passed away during the first wave of Covid 19 after contracting the virus.
+K struggled to come to terms with this and dropped out of college.

-through his GP during this difficult time.
+K had previously been supported by Let's Talk through his GP during this difficult time.
 However, he was still struggling and did not know where to turn for information, advice and guidance.
 He was unsure what he wanted to do and how to move on.